Parthapnath/Medical_Recommendation_System/README.md

-🏥 Medical Recommendation System (MRS)
+# 🏥 Medical Recommendation System

-A smart Medical Recommendation System built using Machine Learning and Flask that analyzes symptoms or input data and predicts suitable medical advice.
-It uses a Kaggle dataset for training and provides a user-friendly web interface.
+A **Machine Learning-powered web application** built using **Flask** and **Scikit-learn** that predicts possible diseases based on user-input symptoms.
+The system is designed with an **interactive web interface** for real-time predictions, making healthcare recommendations more accessible.

+---

-🚀 Features
+## 🚀 Features

-✅ Predicts disease based on input symptoms

-✅ Trained on real-world Kaggle dataset

-✅ Machine Learning integration using Scikit-learn

-✅ Web UI with HTML and CSS

-✅ API integration with Flask backend

-✅ User-friendly interaction through browser interface
+- Predicts diseases from user-input symptoms with high accuracy.
+- Built using **classification algorithms** trained on a Kaggle medical dataset.
+- Interactive and responsive web interface designed with **HTML & CSS**.
+- Backend powered by **Flask**, ensuring fast and real-time predictions.
+- End-to-end deployment workflow using **PyCharm** with seamless integration of Python ML models.

+---

-🛠️ Tech Stack
+## 🧑‍💻 Tech Stack

-💻 Tools & Platforms

-PyCharm

-Jupyter Notebook

-Kaggle Dataset

-🧠 Machine Learning Libraries

-Scikit-learn

-Pandas

-NumPy

-🌐 Frontend

-HTML
+- **Languages & Libraries:** Python, NumPy, Pandas, Scikit-learn, Pickle
+- **Frameworks & Tools:** Flask, Jupyter Notebook, PyCharm

-CSS
+- **Frontend:** HTML, CSS

-🔙 Backend

-Flask
+- **Dataset:** Kaggle (Medical Dataset)

+---